abrinckm/smart-chain-binary/README.md

 # Binance Smart Chain Binary

-> binaries and files for binance smart chain before the codebase is open-sourced
+::: WARNING: BSC fullnode and Relayers has mostly stabilized, but we are still making some breaking changes.

-WARNING: BSC has mostly stabilized, but we are still making some breaking changes.
+### Install prebuilt bc fullnode and cli

 ### Install prebuilt bsc-relayer

 We host prebuilt binaries over at our [release page].

 From there: